yifanwu/diel/notes/IR.md

 dynamic vs static tables --- dynamic tables are inserted, static tables are views over non input relations (ugh why are there so many types already?)

+Decided to unify the constraints and deviate a litlte from original SQL syntax for convenience (for now; easy to change!) ugh but not null is weird

 ### state program

 syntax: `after input <input name> begin <insert program> end` (can only insert, and cannot insert into other inputs).
 The execution is in order and will be executed before the views are evaluted.